wp-plugins/dynamic-widgets/trunk/readme.txt

   - Archive pages
   - 'Not Found' Error (404) Page
 * Exceptions can be created for:
+  - User roles on role, including not logged in (anonymous) users
   - Single post pages on Author and/or Category
   - Pages on Page Title
   - Category pages on Category

-== Upgrade Notice ==

-1. Deactivate Dynamic Widgets Plugin.
-2. Install the new version following the installation procedure steps 1 and 2.
-3. Re-activate the plugin.

 == Installation ==